-I was on somebody's door step on the new estate filling out a 'failure to deliver' notice.
-Above me, a wall-mounted speaker repeatedly blared out a pre-recorded message; a man with a southern accent saying "Warning, you are being recorded by a security camera".
+I was on a doorstep on the new estate filling in a 'Failure to deliver' notice.
+Above me, a wall-mounted speaker repeatedly announced in a southern accent: "Warning, you are being recorded by a security camera".
 It only stopped after I'd finished and left.

 Yesterday, I said hello to a man in his garden and he completely blanked me.
 He was there again today, so I said hello again.
 This time he glanced up briefly to say "Now then" before continuing raking his leaves.

-I asked a woman in her early thirties whether she'd take a parcel for her next door neighbour.
-She refused, saying "I don't really know them and they're just renting so...you know".
+I asked the woman in her early thirties whether she'd take a parcel for her next door neighbour.
+She refused, saying "I don't really know them and they're just renting so, you know?”.

 I commented on the fluffiness of a dog to its owner as she passed me in the street.
 The woman stopped but the dog started towards me, growling.
 The woman yanked on the dog's lead and said "They're not right friendly aren't Chows.
 If he's ever out in the garden, you'd best not go in".

 A window cleaner was up his ladder at no.94.
-I shouted hello as I walked down the garden path but he didn't respond.
+I shouted hello as I walked up the garden path but he didn't respond.
 When I came back down the path, he'd climbed down, and was walking across the lawn to get his buckets.
-He didn't look up from under the peak of his woolly cap as he passed but he slapped the back of one hand against the palm of the other several times and said "'seems to be getting fucking colder".
+He didn't look up from under the peak of his woolly cap as he passed but he slapped the back of one hand against the palm of the other several times and said "Seems to be getting fucking colder".
 I think he was talking to me because there was nobody else around.

 I saw an old colleague in the street.
 He told me a mutual friend I hadn't seen for years had died in an road accident.
 "I were at me dad's, polishing me boots when I heard" he said.

 Two young men in hooded tops were fastening some blue flashing lights to the roof of a car.
 They each had an upturned bucket to stand on so they could reach.